hans-vvv/ConfigBuilder/README.md

-# # ConfigBuilder
+# # Overview
-“I’ve run network projects for enterprises and service providers for 20+ years.
+I have run network projects for enterprises and service providers for 20+ years.
 In recent years I’ve been building automation scripts in Python to solve all kinds of problems.
-This is an attempt to build my personal toolkit to solve the problems in a structured way.
-I have added some realistic challenges to show how the tool can be used.
+My experience so far is that data sources are mostly really messy or complex to interper and therefor custom scripting remains nessesary.
+This is my first attempt to build my personal toolkit and to solve problems in a structured way.
+I have added some real realistic challenges to demo how the tool can be used.

- By leveraging the Model-View-Controller (MVC) architecture, the tool provides a clean, scalable, and maintainable solution.
+The tool is leveraging the Model-View-Controller (MVC) architecture, therefore provides a clean, scalable, and maintainable solution.
 Using MVC allows the project to organize core functionalities into separate modules and folders—making it easy to extend, maintain, and build new features without entangling business logic, data handling, and presentation layers.

 ---